Gladiator07/Harvestify/README.md

 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)

 ## Credits 💳
 This project is heavily inspired from **[this GitHub repository](https://github.com/7NNS7/Recommendation-System-for-Farming)** (especially the crop recommendation and fertilizer recommendation part).
 This project is an extended version of the above mentioned project.
-Please star the original repo.
+Please star the mentioned repo.

 ## License 📝
 This project is licensed under [GNU (GENERAL PUBLIC LICENSE)](https://github.com/Gladiator07/Harvestify/blob/master/LICENSE).